 - Two way trap doors

-Did you know that Raccoons are both carnivores and herbivores?
+Did you know that these animals are both carnivores and herbivores?

-Raccoon repellents do not really work in any significant way.
+Animal repellents do not really work in any significant way when it comes to animal removal.
 The most effective deterrence approach is normally making certain you do not have any access points.
-If you made it to this web page, it is most likely far too late to consider raccoon repellents.
+If you made it to this web page, it is most likely far too late to consider animal repellents.

-Here’s the Raccoon Removal Process we use with our clients
+Here’s the Raccoon Removal Cincinnati Process we use with our clients

 - Set and bait traps